openstack-archive/congress-specs/specs/kilo/support-python3.rst

 Other contributors:
   None

-Work Items
+Work items
 ----------

 - Determine what sections of code need to be modified to ensure Python 3 compatibility.
 This can be done by generating list of fixers which run when '2to3' is used to transform code to Python 3.
 - Run code through 2to3 for each fixer (see previous bullet), also ensuring that changes to the code do not break compatibility with Python 2.
 - Confirm that changes are gradually improving tox -e py34 test outcomes.